Northfield House where Alastair grew up

 Ione Chaddock-Lowndes, or Granny in Yorkshire as I fondly knew her, was born on September 3rd, 1891.
 Her father Thomas had finally moved into his ancestral home, Ramsdell Hall, after it had been leased to the Williamsons for fifty years.
 Almost immediately, a daughter was born to Emilie, now aged thirty nine, seventeen years after her last child,Thomas, had been born.
 Sadly, Pauline died within three days, but the following year, twin girls were born.
 Ione and Iris had arrived.

 The one picture I have of them shows them to be very different in features.
-They are immortalised in Irene Procter’s oil paintings circa 1896 where they are pictured on the lawns that sweep down to the Macclesfield Canal.
-A further oil portait of Ione, painted by her mother, fairly takes one’s breath away with its colour and texture.
-This has now been beautifully restored by my sister Jane and art dealers rate it very highly.
+They are immortalized in Irene Procter’s oil paintings circa 1896 where they are pictured on the lawns that sweep down to the Macclesfield Canal (see both in Iris section)A further oil portait of Ione, painted by her mother, fairly takes one’s breath away with its colour and texture.
+It's now been beautifully restored by my sister Jane and art dealers rate it highly.

 It must have been amazing for the twins and their younger brother Roddy growing up in such surroundings which included woodland and two small lakes, beside the splendour of the Hall itself.
 Their parents were very much of the landed gentry, having inherited the fortunes of a sizeable estate from Thomas’s mother,Elizabeth Chaddock.
 With her mother Emilie coming from a large family, there were lots of cousins coming and going.
 Amongst Ione’s pastimes were rowing, tennis, cricket and ice-skating at Rode.
 The photograph of her in a cricket match shows someone who knows how to hold a bat.
 She had a love of dogs as the picture of Scottish Terriers, Peggie, Toodie, Polly and Cheddie shows.
 Jill looks to be a much larger dog.